Aroma - the Chemistry behind Odour

 - Evaluate possibilities and limitations of aroma analysis for food quality analysis and the relation to sensory quality through multivariate statistics

-- Ability to apply sensory methodology and assess reliability of the obtained data
+- Ability to assess reliability of data

 - Reflect on working in groups.